microsoft/AzureTRE/docs/tre-admins/setup-instructions/pre-deployment-steps.md

   | `ARM_SUBSCRIPTION_ID` | The Azure subscription ID for all resources. |

   !!! tip
       To retrieve your Azure subscription ID, use the `az` command line interface available in the development container.
 In the terminal window in Visual Studio Code, type `az login` followed by `az account show` to see your default subscription.
-Please refer to `az account -help` for further details on how to change your active subscription if desired.
+Please refer to `az account -help` for further details on how to change your active subscription.

 2. Comment out the following variables by starting the line with a hash `#`.